Curtly Ambrose finished with nine wickets, giving him 19 in the back-to-back Test wins © Getty Images

 Border won the toss and Australia batted on the quick WACA wicket.
 David Boon struck the ball with a lot of confidence and after the first hour, in spite of the early loss of Justin Langer, the hosts looked quite comfortable.

 Steve Waugh gloved one from Bishop down the leg side with a few minutes to go before lunch, but Boon carried on the good work.
-It was a decent 85 for two when Ambrose returned to the bowling mark after lunch, about to set the history of fast bowling ablaze with pace like fire that still rages in memory.
+It was a decent 85 for 2 when Ambrose returned to the bowling mark after lunch, about to set the history of fast bowling ablaze with pace like fire that still rages in memory.

 Pace like fire